-The foundation act is either a Foundation Deed or Foundation Agreement in the case the company is established without a call to subscribe shares or the minutes from the constituent General Meeting where the registered capital is subscribed by more shareholders on the basis of a call.
-All of these documents must include Articles of Association (By-laws) containing mandatory information and must be prepared in the form of a notarial record.
+The foundation act is either a Foundation Deed or Foundation Agreement in the case the company is established without a call to subscribe shares or the minutes from the constituent General Meeting where the registered capital is subscribed by more shareholders based on a call.
+All these documents must include Articles of Association (By-laws) containing mandatory information and must be prepared in the form of a notarial record.